-In December, off work for a two week winter holiday vacation, I resolved to finish cleaning out the garage.
+That December, off work for a two-week winter holiday vacation, I resolved to finish cleaning out the garage.
 Thirty minutes into the job, I came across the card.
+December… close enough.
 I tore open the cardstock.
 Inside lay a single laser-printed page with a letter printed on one side.
 The opening paragraph read:

 Happy holidays, friend!

 I hope you’ve waited patiently for this small gift and aren’t too annoyed at the oddity of its presentation, but it’s all for a purpose.